agilepro/software-craftsmanship/docs/Coding/Syntax Conventions/always-use-brace.md

+---
+  id: always-use-brace
+  title: Always use a Brace
+  tags:
+  - Syntax
+  - Coding
+  - Code Style
+  - Indenting
+---
-#  Always use a brace even if not needed
+#  Always use a Brace Even if Not Needed

 In C, C++, Java, and other languages, you use curley-braces — '\{' and '\}' — to indicate the start and the end of a block of code.
 However, the braces are optional if the block is only a single line.
 This is an option you should never use.
 Always use the brace, even if it is a single line.